-Over time, it could become very acidic, resulting in overheating and engine damage.
-In older vehicles, the agent could leak, decreasing levels and needing a top-up.
+Over time, ethylene glycol can become very acidic, resulting in overheating and engine damage.
+In older vehicles, the agent can leak, decreasing coolant levels and needing a top-up.
 Most vehicle manufacturers recommend the change of antifreeze every 30,000-60,000 miles.

 While it isn’t difficult to test, dispose of, and change your vehicle’s antifreeze, we recommend that you be knowledgeable when it comes to your engine as well as hazardous waste laws and recycling in your region.

 If you’re looking to transport antifreeze, bulk liquid transportation using Techno Group USA Flexitanks will be necessary.
-Here’s what to expect when transporting antifreeze.
+Here’s what to expect when transporting antifreeze or ethylene glycol.

 The transportation of antifreeze should take place in a bulk liquid transportation tank from Techno Group USA.
-Ensure the containers are well-secured while using a cable to maintain the containers in place if required.
+If transporting in recipients, make sure the containers are well-secured while using a cable to maintain the containers in place if required.
 During the transportation, we recommend you label all containers with the date you changed the liquid agent along with the chemical/brand contents of the agent.

 The major constituent of the agent is ethylene glycol, methanol, or propylene glycol, each of which comprises slightly varied toxicity levels.
 If oil or gas pollutes your agent, ensure you identify the chemicals that were included in the antifreeze.